Tanzu-Solutions-Engineering/cloud-workspace/customers-stores/readme.md

 - Make sure [Spring Cloud CLI is installed] (https://github.com/spring-cloud/spring-cloud-cli)
 - To run the services, just execute "mvn spring-boot:run" in each project subfolder, and "spring run app.groovy" for the UI.

+## Install Spring CLI

+    > Note: You can download the "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files" from Oracle, and follow instructions for installation (essentially replace the 2 policy files in the JRE lib/security directory with the ones that you downloaded).

+Download and install spring cloud cli

+    git clone git://github.com/spring-cloud/spring-cloud-cli.git
+    git checkout tags/v1.0.1.RELEASE
+    mvn install -s .settings.xml

 To run it locally you can install mongo, rabbit and redis:

     brew install mongodb rabbitmq